 - Grant Writer, Ventura College Foundation (2009-2011)

-“’The Tallest Monument to a Genocide Hero:’ Commemorations, Community Activism, and Argentina’s Invisible Indigenous,” slated for the National Council on Public History Annual Conference, Indianapolis, IN, April 19-22, 2017.
+“’The Tallest Monument to a Genocide Hero:’ Commemorations, Community Activism, and Argentina’s Invisible Indigenous,” the National Council on Public History Annual Conference, Indianapolis, IN, April 19-22, 2017.

 “Contesting Columbus, Representing the Nation: Protest, Performance, and Memory in Buenos Aires’s Commemorative Landscape.”
 Latin American Studies Association, New York City, May 27-30, 2016.